pamtrak06/edjanger/README.md

 ## How to initialize an edocker project
 ([go up to table of content](#table-of-content))

-Copy the edocker.properties model in your working docker folder:
+Create an uninitialized edocker.properties file in your working docker folder:
 ```bash
 edockerinit
 ```